Older Adults Still Offer Promising Outlook for Online Education

 Youth Lovers May Have to Court Older Prospects

-The expected shortage of new workers age 16 - 24 in the U. S. by the year 2020, could cause a need to replace them with older adults.
-And that means there may be a great need for further education and training of adults who may desire new careers or advancement at existing jobs.Even though, in the academic world, policies and practices still favor “traditional age” students, age 18-21, who are financially dependent, our government’s Occupational Outlook Handbook projects that the youth labor force (workers age 16-24) is decreasing from 13.6 percent in 2010, to 11.2 percent in 2020.
-With this being the case, it is likely that many educational institutions will need to reach out to older adults to reach desired enrollment targets.
+The expected shortage of new workers age 16 - 24 in the U. S. by the year 2020, was predicted to cause a need to replace younger college students with older adults.
+And that means there may be a great need for further education and training of adults who may desire new careers or advancement at existing jobs.Even though, in the academic world, policies and practices still favor “traditional age” students, age 18-21, who are financially dependent, our government’s Occupational Outlook Handbook projected (prior to the 2020 pandemic) that the youth labor force (workers age 16-24) would be decreasing from 13.6 percent in 2010, to 11.2 percent in 2020.
+With that being the case, it is likely that many educational institutions will need to reach out to older adults to reach desired enrollment targets.

 It also means adult students (those older than age 24) will likely continue to be an attractive and fast growing segment in American higher education for many years to come.
 Many of these adults will be seeking distance education providers as alternatives to traditional schools due to the demands on their time related to work and/or family, or to the needs of a more mobile and more physically active retirement-age population.